Risk is when the odds or probabilities of future events can be estimated.

 If regulators use a minimax regret approach, they might ban or heavily regulate the substance until there is more evidence of its safety because the probabilities are unknown.
 The potential regret from losing lives is too great.

 If the potential outcomes are unknown, nor their probabilities, then we must make subjective decisions that minimize our potential to be ruined.
 In those situations, we take preventive actions to avoid harm.
-We also explore options that are less likely cause harm.
+We also explore options that are less likely to cause harm.

 Knowing the difference between risk and uncertainty will help us make better decisions.